anujababy1/technical-assessment-arcadis/README.md

 ### What's New
 - Created two new tables: actors and movies, to store actor and movie information respectively.
-- Established a many-to-many relationship between actors and movies through a pivot table named actor_movies.
+- Established a many-to-many relationship between actors and movies through a pivot table named actor_movie.
 To apply these migrations, enter the Docker container and run `php artisan migrate`.
-- Implemented corresponding Eloquent models for both Actor and Movie tables, defining the many-to-many relationship within these models.
+- Implemented corresponding Eloquent models for both actors and movies tables, defining the many-to-many relationship within these models.
-- Created factory and seeder files to populate the database table with some dummy.
+- Created factory and seeder files to populate the database table with some dummy data.
 To execute this, enter the Docker container and run `php artisan db:seed`
 - Displayed actors and their associated movies, with search functionality included.
 This can be viewed at: `http://localhost/actors`.
 - Implemented a new search feature utilizing the Star Wars API to search for people.
 It can be accessed at: `http://localhost/people`.